This article assumes you are configuring ProsperOps access and have already updated your AWS Management Account permissions in the ProsperOps Console.

 - Click Create role.

-- Click on the newly created ProsperOps role to open the Role Summary screen then click on Add inline policy.
+- Click on the newly created ProsperOps role to open the Role Summary screen then click on Create inline policy as shown.

 - Return to the ProsperOps Console and click the copy icon in the upper right corner of the policy window to copy the IAM policy to your clipboard.